hyunkyu-Park/66DaysOfData/README.md

 __Day 8__

-  ★ Read about Battery thermal management system.
+  ㆍ Read about Battery thermal management system.
-  ★ Reviewed the Decision Tree that I studied last week.
+  ㆍ Reviewed the Decision Tree that I studied last week.
-  ★ Searched past Kaggle competitions to get familiar with classification.
+  ㆍ Searched past Kaggle competitions to get familiar with classification.
-  ★ Started the 'Santander Product Recommendation'.
+  ㆍ Started the 'Santander Product Recommendation'.

 __Day 9__

-  ★ EDA with the 'Santander Product Recommendation' which I started yesterday.
+  ㆍ EDA with the 'Santander Product Recommendation' which I started yesterday.
   I read datasets, drew basic statistics.
 Furthermore, I also tried visualizing a single variable with bar graph.
   But, its not easy to predict 7 products.
 I should search datasets more delicately.

-  ★ Reviewed the Ensemble Learning that I studied last week.
+  ㆍ Reviewed the Ensemble Learning that I studied last week.
-  ★ Made Voting Classifier out of Logistic Regression and KNN.
+  ㆍ Made Voting Classifier out of Logistic Regression and KNN.

-  ★Dataset I used
+  ㆍ Dataset I used
   Wisconsin Breast Cancer Datasets
+  Santander Product Recommendation

+ __Day 10__

+   I decided to post the algorithm problems that I solve every day as well from Baekjoon Online Judge (acmicpc.net).
+Its a Korean-style 'Leetcode'

+  ㆍI solved 3 algorithm problems from Basic Mathmatics.
+I don't know why the answer rate of the questions that I find difficult is so high.
+  But the funny thing is that the questions I thought was easy has low answer rate.
+  ㆍ Reviewed the Random Forest that I studied last week.
+  ㆍ I attempted to visualize the data of 'Santander Product Recommendation' but Its not easy as much I expected.
+  I want to see how much the each product changes depending on the date.

+  ㆍDataset I used
+  Human Activity Recognition
   Santander Product Recommendation